 Between 2001 and 2006, he was a member of the Phenduka Dance Theatre where he worked with Sifiso E. Kweyama.
-Between 2006 and 2011, appeared in a number of First Physical Theatre productions in Grahamstown, including Chaste by the 2007 Young Standard Bank Award Winner Acty Tang.
-All this time, however, he never lost touch with Kwa-Mashu and the young people who live there, frequently working with them.
-In 2012, Sifiso Majola joined the Flatfoot Dance Company, one of South Africa's most interesting arts organizations that works both at the international and national festival level and locally through all manner of community-based projects.
+Between 2006 and 2011, Sifiso appeared in a number of First Physical Theatre productions in Grahamstown, including Chaste by the 2007 Young Standard Bank Award Winner Acty Tang.
+However, he never lost touch with Kwa-Mashu and the young people who live there, frequently working with them.
+In 2012, Sifiso Majola joined the Flatfoot Dance Company, one of South Africa’s most interesting arts organizations that works both at an international and national festival level as well as locally through all manner of community-based projects.
 In the past, Flatfoot has also collaborated with Introdans in The Netherlands in neighbourhood-based initiatives in the city of Arnhem.

-At Flatfoot, Sifiso works with both skilled and unskilled dancers and it is for this reason that Flatfoot Dancers have selected him to participate in the ICAF/SAS Summer School.
-His work as a community dance expert has seen him teach in townships and in Flatfoot's rural dance programmes for young people between 8 and 30 years old.
-He has also just recently finished an African dance project between Kisangani (Democratic Republic of Congo) and Durban (SA), which has been all about dance in public spaces in African cities.
+At Flatfoot, Sifiso works with both skilled and unskilled dancers and it is for this reason that Flatfoot Dancers selected him to participate in the ICAF/SAS Summer School.
+His work as a community dance expert has seen him teach in townships and in Flatfoot’s rural dance programmes for young people between 8 and 30 years old.